jamkelly89/NPI_Pipeline/README.md

 # What I Learned
-* Setting up various Azure services not limited to SQL databases, virtual machines, blob storage and researching the options for how to host Airflow (as an application vs 'locally' on a virtual machine).
+* Setting up various Azure services not limited to SQL databases, virtual machines, blob storage and researching the options for how to host Airflow (as an application (Azure Container Instances) vs 'locally' on a virtual machine).
   * Blob storage service was very expensive in comparison to the SQL server and the VM.
 Uploading the .csv to blob also took a long time and was ultimately replaced by the BCP.
 * [Docker](https://docs.docker.com/get-started/).
 I used docker to [run Airflow with the Local executor](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html)
 * Bash & how to practice with WSL locally before moving to cloud.